The Question

 Hell if I know anything.

-I act like I do—call it survival.
+I act like I do.

-Maybe it’s theater,
+Maybe it’s theater.

-maybe it’s my weird way of saying,
+Maybe it’s my weird way of saying:

-Hey, don’t panic, folks, I’ve got this mystery wrapped up.”
+I’ve got this mystery wrapped up.”

-Or maybe I’m just a jackass
+Or maybe I’m just lost,

-There’s a darkness in me,
+There’s a darkness in me.

-it doesn’t leave,
+it doesn’t leave -

-but it learns to sit quiet,
+it just learns to sit quiet,

 like a dog waiting for scraps.

-killing minutes before the big gate swings open.
+before the big gate swings open.

 The final curtain.

-And I used to think it was vain to want the stage,
+I used to think it was vain

 “Ego,” they’d sneer.
-“Self-indulgence.”

 I was born for it.

-Not for the fame,
+Not for fame.

-not for the cheap claps and autographs,
+Not for cheap claps and autographs -

-but for the magic
+but for the magic.

-to take their stares,
+To take the stares,

-their gasps,
+the gasps,

-their fragile, raw hearts
+the fragile, raw hearts,

 and make them feel something.